Peter7397/anylab/README.md

-# OnLab0812 - Comprehensive Laboratory Management System
+# AnyLab0812 - Comprehensive Laboratory Management System

 ## Overview

-OnLab0812 is a modern, full-stack laboratory management system that combines AI-powered document processing, system monitoring, and comprehensive laboratory operations management.
+AnyLab0812 is a modern, full-stack laboratory management system that combines AI-powered document processing, system monitoring, and comprehensive laboratory operations management.
 Built with Django, React, and Docker, it provides a complete solution for laboratory environments.

+**Slogan: AI eNlighteN Your Lab**

 ## 🚀 Features